Paymaster Corporation: Business model

 Check writers were sold in the United States and Canada with a warranty against the alteration of checks.
 This warranty was part of a renewable license fee that was financed directly by the company.
 Typically, payments of $10 per month were mailed directly to the 24 N. Wabash address.
 Accounts could be "transferred" to the Reliance Finance Company.
-Reliance was another business wholly controlled by the Paymaster Corporation and manned by the same staff, the only difference being the stationery that was used to contact customers.
+Reliance was another business wholly controlled by the Paymaster Corporation and operated by the same staff, the only difference being the stationery that was used to contact customers.
 Collection letters were all signed "C. V. Johnson".
 Chester Johnson was an actual person at the office and was the president's right-hand man.
-If customers became behind in payments, letters bearing the signature and stationary of company attorney Bernard W Mages, ESQ would be used.
+If customers became behind in payments, letters bearing the signature and stationery of company attorney Bernard W Mages, ESQ would be used.
 Although these letters were hand typed on manual typewriters by the same personnel who created the Paymaster and Reliance Finance letters, they were actually signed by Mages.